Achilleas Farsala F.C.: Notable coaches

+Crest and colors

+The official colors of the club are yellow and black, with white also being utilized, primarily for away fixtures.
+Yellow is the predominant color in the club's crest, which depicts the mythological hero Achilles.

 Stadium

 The Farsala Municipal Stadium has a capacity of about 2,500 people and is considered to be one of the largest courts in the prefecture after AEL FC Arena and Alcazar Stadium.

 Supporters

 The fans of the team, are called Myrmidons (Greek: Μυρμιδόνες), like the ancient Greek brave warriors from Farsala, trained by Achilles, support the team with passion and follow the team at home and away matches.